OpenAtom-Linyaps/linyaps/docs/system-helper.md

 # System Helper

-User with no privilege can mount erofs to dir with:
+User with no privileges can mount erofs to directory with:

 ```bash
 busctl --system call org.deepin.linglong.SystemHelper \